The Dallas ISD | Homeless Education Program (HEP) supports homeless students and their families through the funding of the McKinney-Vento Act.

 - Establish stability through academic support for children in transition in order to succeed in school.

-- Linkage to resources to address identified needs including but not limited to basic needs such as transportation, food, and housing.
+- Linkage to resources to address identified needs including but not limited to basic needs such as transportation, emergency food assistance, and housing.

 - McKinney-Vento training to shelters, parents, community organizations, and District personnel.

-- Collaboration with community organizations to provide homeless students uniforms.
+- Collaboration with community organizations to provide uniforms to students experiencing homelessness.

 - Collaboration with community organizations to provide after-school and holiday programming.